ThomasBaGe/cpforager-dev/README.md

 # User guide

-The script [test.py](./test/test.py) illustrates how the `GPS`, `TDR`, `AXY` and `GPS_Collection` classes should be used to fully benefit the users.
-Results of the methods called within the script are found in the [test](./test/) folder.
+The Python scripts in the [test](./test/) folder illustrate how the `GPS`, `TDR`, `AXY` and `GPS_Collection` classes can be used to fully benefit the users.
+Results of the scripts are also found in the [test](./test/) folder.
 For more details, you can browse the package documentation.

 <br>